 After leaving the police in 1997, Les moved into the private sector, working in the security industry across Asia.
 He is an endurance athlete, and has taken part in Ironman events and long-distance triathlons worldwide.
 He represented Great Britain at the 2009 Ironman World Championship.
 In 2011 he swam the English Channel and in 2012 summited Mont Blanc.

 Les has been invited to speak about his two books at a variety of institutions, including the Royal Geographical Society, the Royal Asiatic Society, the Nautical Institute and the Hong Kong Maritime Museum.
 In 2020 he spoke to a sold-out audience at the Hong Kong International Literary Festival about his memoir ‘A Small Band of Men: An Englishman’s Adventures in Hong Kong’s Marine Police.’
 And at the 2021 Festival, again to a full house, he presented photographs and stories from his second book ‘Along the Southern Boundary: A Marine Police Officer’s Frontline Account of the Vietnamese Boatpeople and their Arrival in Hong Kong.’
-Photographs from his second book formed part of a recent exhibition at the Chinese University in Hong Kong (2021) and at the Wende Museum in Los Angeles (2023).
+Photographs from his second book were included in exhibitions at the Chinese University in Hong Kong (2021) and at the Wende Museum in Los Angeles (2023).

 Les is the chairman of Asia’s Rhinos Rugby Football Club.
 He resides in Hong Kong and is married with two daughters.